Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning

+\paragraph{Planning} Skipping replanning can indeed be particularly beneficial in robotics, where hardware limitations often impose constraints on computational resources.
+By intelligently skipping unnecessary replanning events, we can allocate computational power more efficiently and potentially leverage more sophisticated models or algorithms.

-As a limitation, the error represented as euclidean distance between two state vectors is simple and useful, but it may offer misleading information.
-Perhaps, a more sophisticated method can be used, taking as input the two state vectors, actions, predicted and observed reward, to output a decision to act or recalculate.
+\paragraph{Uncertainty estimation} One alternative avenue of research basing on the work of ~\cite{Zhu2020} would be a progressive measure of mutual information between imagined and real trajectory updated with each successive step to decide whether or not to re-plan.
+As a limitation, the error expressed as euclidean distance between two state vectors is simple and useful, but it may give misleading information.
+Comparably, the method BICHO that looks for deviations between imagined reward and a more actual reprojection of future rewards achieves superior performance.
+Perhaps, a more sophisticated method can be used, taking as input the two state vectors, actions, predicted and observed reward, to output a decision to act or re-plan.
 For example, a model-free trained policy.

-The experiment acting upon imagination while training the dynamics offers interesting insights to use our method as a form of guided exploration.
-Assuming that there are steps in an imagined trajectory that can be trusted, their evaluation results in comparably small error, meaning that the dynamics model succeeded in predicting these transitions.
-One way to refine exploration would be not to add the transitions with low error to the the replay buffer, under the argument of favoring less known transitions for future training. \ar{We can add that since we are saving computations we could use this simple method to train faster or apply it to other types of frameworks}

-Our work assumed that recalculations are due to error in the dynamics model.
-With a receding horizon task, each recalculation adjusts for the new $H$.
-But as we act upon imagination the horizon is no longer receding and the trajectory risks becoming obsolete.
-So whence should the model adjust towards a new horizon of imagination?